Sukhothai province: Settlement and early centres

-Sukhothai was a town founded in the 13th century on the fringe of the Khmer empire.
+The kingdom

+The kingdom is conventionally dated from the 13th century, although the town itself is older.
 The exact year is unknown, but according to the Fine Arts Office it was between 1238 and 1257.
-Founded by Phokhun Si Intharathit, it was the first truly independent Thai (Siamese) Kingdom after defeating the Khmers.
+It has long been described as the first independent Thai kingdom, founded by Pho Khun Si Inthrathit after the defeat of the Khmers.
+More recent work reads the events of 1238 differently, as a victory by one local lord associated with Angkor over another holding a Khmer title.
+The victor, Pha Mueang, had himself received a title, a regalia sword and a princess in marriage from the ruler at Angkor.
+Etymological analysis of Khom Sabat Khlon Lamphong's name finds no element of rank in it, and the term Khom is not a reliable ethnic marker.
 Sukhothai enjoyed a golden age under their third king, King Ramkhamhaeng, who was credited with creating the Khmer-derived Thai alphabet which is essentially the same as that in use today.
 He also laid the foundation for politics, the monarchy and religion, as well as expanding its circle of influence.
 Sukhothai was later ruled by many kings.
 The province is most known for the historic city of Sukhothai, the capital of the Sukhothai Kingdom.
 It is about 12 km from the modern New Sukhothai city.
 Not far from Sukhothai are the Si Satchanalai Historical Park and the Kamphaeng Phet Historical Park.
 Both were cities in the former Sukhothai kingdom and at the same time period.
 Sukhothai Kingdom was merged into Ayutthaya Kingdom in 1438.
+Srisak Vallibhotama, reading inscriptions 46 and 93, counts Sukhothai among seven modern provinces that covered the kingdom's core.
+The town mutinied against Ayutthaya in 1462, and Borommatrailokkanat moved his court to Phitsanulok in the following year.

+Modern history

 The province was at first known as Sawankhalok; it was renamed to Sukhothai in 1939.

-Language

-The inhabitants of Sukhothai still speak the Sukhothai dialect of Thai, a language that has been spoken since the formation of the Sukhothai Kingdom, some 700 years ago, among themselves.
-The Sukhothai dialect is distinct from Central Thai in both tone and vocabulary and is thought to be similar to proto-Tai in tone structure, an ancestor to the modern Thai language.
-The inhabitants of Si Satchanalai and Thung Saliam Districts in the northern part of the province mainly speak Kham Muang (also known as Northern Thai language or Lan Na).
+Protected areas

+Ramkhamhaeng National Park in the south and Si Satchanalai National Park in the northwest are the two national parks located in the province, which falls under the supervision of regional office 14 (Tak).
+The two national parks saw 22,767 and 13,617 visitors respectively in 2024.
+Tham Chao Ram Wildlife Sanctuary, comprising 341 km2, is the province's only wildlife sanctuary.

+Demographics

+Per 2020 census, Sukhothai province has a population of 587,883; consisting of 284,949 male and 302,934 female.
+Mueang is the biggest district making up approximately 17.5% of the population, while Si Nakhon is the least populous district comprising approximately 4% of the province.
+Per a 2025 report, 460 Thai citizens from Sukhothai province are working or have applied for a working visa abroad.
+The majority of which, 211, are in Taiwan.